API Authentication - Synthreo Builder

 from datetime import datetime, timedelta, timezoneimport requests

-def __init__(self, email, password, user_id): self.email = email self.password = password self.user_id = user_id self.token = None self.token_expiry = None
+def __init__(self, email, password, account_id=None): self.email = email self.password = password self.account_id = account_id self.token = None self.token_expiry = None

 def _token_expired(self): if not self.token or not self.token_expiry: return True return datetime.now(timezone.utc) > (self.token_expiry - timedelta(minutes=5))